arunkjoyson/SEP_Assignement2/README.md

 - Ask developers how often they struggle with mixed question-answer data when using training datasets.

-- Do you think Determine whether categorization improves searchability and organization in AI training ?
+- Do you think determining whether categorization improves searchability and organization in AI training?

-**Follow-Up Questions**
+  - **Follow-Up Questions:**

-    - What methods were tried before to organise ?
+    - What methods were tried before to organize?

     - What are the common categories you think are good?

-- Do you  actively use datasets with separate questions and answers to measure self-affirmation impact.
+- Do you actively use datasets with separate questions and answers to measure self-affirmation impact?

 - Do you think categorization is enough to fix this issue?